 Additionally, you can find more info at the Kyoto Tourist Information Centers (there are convenient locations in Kyoto Station, Higashiyama, and downtown–find them via Google Maps) and inquiring.
 Reps there are fluent in English and incredibly knowledgeable.
 These Tourist Info Centers also often have free posters, making for fun souvenirs!

-In addition to past dates, when possible are also including links to the website of Kyoto special event.
-Those links will be helpful if you want to monitor 2021 dates.
+In addition to past dates, when possible are also including links to the websites of Kyoto special events (where available).
+Those links will be helpful if you want to monitor 2023 dates.
 While English resources like this site are great, most temples regularly update their websites.
 We would suggest double-checking those sites to ensure that the seasonal events or festivals are still occurring a day or two before you go.

 October 22 – Jidai Matsuri (Festival of the Ages) – This is one of the biggest days of the year in Kyoto, Japan.
 The day begins with the Jidai Matsuri, which features a parade from the Kyoto Imperial Palace to Heian Shrine.
 Unlike some of the other entries on this list, this parade is substantial–it’s a five-hour long processional with hundreds of volunteers dressed in historical garb, representing Japanese cultural history from between the Enryaku and Meiji eras.
 See the processional early on the route and then immediately walk over to Demachiyanagi Station to catch the Eizan Main Line north to Kurama.
 Highly recommended.